saw-jan/web-app-3dmodel-viewer/README.md

 ## 3D models

-The app currently only supports 3D models in `.glb` format.
 You can find models on the following platforms:

 - [sketchfab](https://sketchfab.com/)
 - [3Dexport](https://3dexport.com/free-3d-models)